-While Traveling You learn the Meaning of Phrases & Words
+While Traveling You learn the Meaning of Phrases & Words.

 It is an exhilarating experience when you come face to face with these phrases and words.
 Suddenly the phrase takes a new meaning.
 All the stories featuring those phrases come alive and your understanding of that story or that scene goes a level deeper.

 All through my school, I heard this phrase – ‘This is a class, not fish market’.
 Now I grew up in Chandigarh where there are hardly any fish markets to see.
 Over time I assumed that it means a lot of chaos.
-Remember these were pre-youtube days so there was no way for me to figure out how a fish market looks or feels like.
+Remember these were pre-youtube days so there was no way for me to figure out what a fish market looks or feels like.
 I would have never imagined that one day I would call Goa my home.
 There would be enough fish markets to go and explore.
 Being a vegetarian, I do not eat fish.

 But one fine day I did walk through the fish market with my camera just to understand this phrase.
 And good lord, now I know that there is no place as chaotic as a fish market.
 It is impossible to hear anyone.
 The only thing you hear is the noise of million conversations going on between the fisherwomen.

-Worth his salt
+Worth his Salt

 Our guide told us that this was used to keep salt.
 When I asked why there is only one groove when the table can easily seat 6 or more.
 She smiled and said, in those days salt was precious.
 Only the head of the house or a prestigious guest could have it.
 The term ‘worth his salt’ comes from those days.
 When the worth of a man or a family came from the amount of salt they could afford.
 Always knew the meaning but that small groove made it so real for me.

 Sleep tight – we usually interpret it to mean sleep well.
 I always wondered why they say Sleep Tight and let it go thinking it must be slang.
 Well, no – the word was meant to mean just that – sleep tight.
 This phrase comes from those times when cots used to be made of flexible material and they used to sink easily.
 If you did not sleep tight you would fall down easily.
-Times changed but they we kept hold of the term = Sleep Tight.
+Times changed but we kept hold of the term = Sleep Tight.

-Have read and used this word so many times as adjective to indicate extreme joy and happiness at being charmed by or engrossed by something we see or experience.
+Have read and used this word so many times as an adjective to indicate extreme joy and happiness at being charmed by or engrossed by something we see or experience.
 It was while talking to an author that I figured out the word actually means enslaved.
 And has its roots in the world of slavery traditions.
 So, to be enthralled literally translates to ‘being enslaved’.
 That means that you like the experience so much that you have become its slave.
 Next time onwards, I was careful while using this word, for I knew the intensity it conveyed.

-While Traveling in Kanha National Park everyone was running after spotting the tigers.
+In Kanha National Park everyone was running after spotting the tigers.
 We decided to explore the rest of the Jungle.
 We stopped by the herds of Deer and Barasingha.
 In a few minutes, we realized that a duel was going on between two males for the attention of the females all around.
 Males locked their horns and they tried to prove their supremacy.
 Minutes later we passed by a group of Bisons and saw the same thing repeat, the same act of locking horns.
-Now I am not too much of an animals’ person to understand their motive – but it was a sight to see them locking horns.
+Now I am not too much of an animal person to understand their motive – but it was a sight to see them locking horns.
 And I kind of understood what it means to Lock Horns with someone.
 How it means that none of the two parties can do anything till the horns are locked.

 Herd Mentality or Bhed Chaal

-Walk like a Horse
+Walk like a Horse – While Traveling